What Are Good Strength Standards for Everyday Athletes?

 Health to Layer 2.1 is completed by everyone.
 After Layer 2.1, you must earn the right to continue the process – it’s like a secret door to a new world of assessments on successful completion of each layer.

-In order to pass through Layer 2.2, 3.1, and 3.2, you must have scores over 75% in all four areas of fitness (Health, Movement, Strength and Cardio).
+In order to pass through Layers 2.2, 3.1, and 3.2, you must have scored over 75% in all four areas of fitness (Health, Movement, Strength, and Cardio).
 Everything must be in balance.

 The Layer 2.1 strength assessments test basic strength, balance, mobility, and stability.
 They start by looking at the holy trinity of strength (grip, abs, and glutes) because a weak link in any of these three will result in poor results long term.